High-Quality Spatial Reconstruction and Orthoimage Generation Using Efficient 2D Gaussian Splatting: Experiment

 \subsection{TDOM Evaluation}

 We selected four commercial software, namely Map2D-Fusion~\cite{bu2016map2dfusion}, ContextCapture~\cite{contextcapture}, Metashape~\cite{metashape}, and Pix4Dmapper~\cite{pix4d}, which are based on traditional TDOM generation methods, as comparisons to evaluate our method.
+All reconstruction methods, including COLMAP and commercial software, are executed using default configurations without manual tuning.
+In addition, we include TOrtho-Gaussian as a representative learning-based method for orthophoto generation to provide a more comprehensive comparison.
 All the methods use the same input images and configurations.

-In the qualitative evaluation, we focused on buildings and thin structures. \begin{itemize} \item \textbf{Buildings:} In terms of high-quality TDOM, the buildings' edges must be continuous and sharp, and their facades must not be visible.
+In the qualitative evaluation, we focused on buildings and thin structures. \begin{itemize} \item \textbf{Buildings:} For buildings, high-quality TDOM requires continuous, sharp edges and hidden facades.
 Our method excellently reconstructs the building boundaries and their occlusion relationships.
-In Figure~\ref{fig:comparison}(a) and Figure~\ref{fig:comparison}(b), it can be observed that other methods generally exist visible building facades, with Map2DFusion showing the most severe issues due to direct photo mosaicking without image correction.
+In Figure~\ref{fig:comparison}(a) and Figure~\ref{fig:comparison}(b), it can be observed that other methods generally exhibit visible building facades.
+Map2DFusion shows the most severe issues due to direct photo mosaicking without image correction.
 Additionally, ContextCapture has blurred edges, Metashape displays noticeable irregular boundaries, and Pix4Dmapper suffers from misaligned building edges.
+Tortho-Gaussian preserves overall structure but lacks high-frequency details, which degrade the visual quality and geometric consistency.

 \item \textbf{Thin structures:} Figure~\ref{fig:comparison}(c) and Figure~\ref{fig:comparison}(d) respectively demonstrate the restoration effects of the power tower and the air conditioner guardrail.
-Metashape consistently blurs and granulates scene information; the supports of the power tower become thickened and distorted in Map2DFusion, and are diminished in ContextCapture.
+Metashape consistently blurs scene information; the supports of the power tower become thickened and distorted in Map2DFusion, and are diminished in ContextCapture.
 The railings of the guardrail are significantly misaligned in all four software programs.
-In our method, these thin structures are clearer, and the details are well restored even under conditions of strong light and shadow contrast.
+In our method, these thin structures are clearer, and the details are well restored even under conditions of strong light and shadow contrast. \end{itemize}